Columns Layout = 2

-Telehealth - visits with your doctor by telephone or video - has existed for many years but has become more prominent during the COVID-19 pandemic.
+Telehealth - video visits with your doctor by telephone or computer - has existed for many years but has become more prominent during the COVID-19 pandemic.
 Einstein offers telehealth visits for:

 - Checkups and routine visits